Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 <h3> Working with Zeek </h3>
 There are two operation options for Zeek, The first one is running it as a service, and the second option is running against zeek against pcap.
 Before starting working with zeek, let's check the version of the Zeek Instance with the following command: zeek -v which checks zeek's version

 The ZeekControl module requires super permissions to use.
-You can elevate the session privileges and switch to the super user account to examine the generated log files with the following commands: sudo su
+You can elevate the session privileges and switch to the super user account to examine the generated log files with the following commands: sudo

+Here we can manage the Zeek service and view the status of the service.
+Primary management of the Zeek service is done with three commands; "status", "start", and "stop".

+You can use the "ZeekControl" mode with the following commands as well;
+- zeekctl status
+- zeekctl start
+- zeekctl stop

+The only way to listen to the live network traffic is using Zeek as a service.
+Apart from using the Zeek's as a network monitoring tool, we can also use it as a packet investigator.
+To do so, we need to process the pcap files with Zeek, as shown below.
+Once you process a pcap file, Zeek automatically creates log files according to the traffic.